jaydhales/MIM-Spell-Hack-Review/Review.md

 For the last remaining borrower, the user repaid all but 100 wei of shares.

-At that point, totalBorrowedAssets were 100, and totalBorrowShares were 3.
+At that point, totalBorrowedShares were 100, and totalBorrowAssets were 3.

 <!-- display image -->